Applications

 Cancer-Relevant SV Detection

 Many cancers are driven by genomic rearrangements—including deletions, duplications, inversions, and translocations.
 These alterations can disrupt tumor suppressors, create oncogenic fusions, or drive genome instability, yet they are often missed or poorly resolved by standard sequencing and cytogenetic techniques.
-EGM delivers high-resolution, genome-wide SV detection—capturing both known and novel rearrangements that are critical for cancer discovery, stratification, and therapeutic development.
+EGM delivers high-resolution, genome-wide SV detection, capturing both known and novel rearrangements that are critical for cancer discovery, stratification, and therapeutic development.

-TP53 Deletions
+Detection of TP53 Deletions

 Low-Cost Acquisition Options